Trauma and Resilience Informed Systems Change

-The trauma-informed nutrition initiative led by Pinnacle Prevention reflects on the intersection of trauma science, nutrition science, and public health science and how this impacts how we engage communities around nutrition, movement, and health.
+The trauma and resilience informed systems change initiative led by Pinnacle Prevention reflects on the intersection of trauma science, nutrition science, and public health science and how this impacts how we engage communities around nutrition, movement, and health.
 This initiative is:

 By participating in this systems change initiative practitioners have the opportunity to connect with one another to understand how experiencing hunger and trauma can impact eating behaviors and how to move the conversation from one that may invoke shame to recognizing the emotional dimensions of our collective work.
 Incorporating trauma-informed awareness, knowledge, and skills for application includes deep reflection, increased awareness, cultural humility, and discussion of what this means for application and action to guide us towards deeper systems change.